blend2d/blend2d/CONTRIBUTING.md

 Every function that can fail must return this value.
 Use `BL_PROPAGATE(expression)` to return on failure, but be careful and check how it's used first.

-#### Object state
+#### Default Constructed State

-* Always offer a default constructed state
+  * Always offer a defined default constructed state.

-All Blend2D classes offer a default constructed state, which guarantees that no dynamic memory is allocated when creating a default constructed instance.
+Default constructed state guarantees that no dynamic memory is allocated when creating a default constructed instance.
 Only initialization like `create()` or `begin()` would allocate memory.
-Use `.reset()` to get the state of any class to its default constructed state.
+Use `.reset()` to set the state of any class back to its default constructed state.

 ### Coding Conventions